-In this subsection we prove a van Kampen Theorem from étale shapes (\Cref{cor:vanKampenetalehomotopy}).
+In this section we prove a van Kampen Theorem from étale shapes (\Cref{cor:vanKampenetalehomotopy}).
 We deduce this from the fact that the functor that sends a scheme to its étale \topos satisfies \textit{Nisnevich excision} (\Cref{prop:Nisnevichexcision}).

 \begin{dfn} We call a pullback square of schemes